jitu-behera/Bidder.Activities/README.md

 ##MVP

 The MVP provides two endpoints.
-- **auction/{id:long}/bidder/me** to allow you to check the status of a bidder on a particular auction.
+- **tender/{id:long}/bidder/me** to allow you to check the status of a buyer on a particular tender.
-- **place-bid**  which checks if you're allowed to make the requested bid then forwards it to shared service.
+- **submit-bid**  which checks if you're allowed to make the requested bid then forwards it to shared service.

 ![Artifacts](./docs/Layers.png)